MICHAEL BATSHAW

 From Theory to Reality

-The greatest discovery of my generation is that a human being may alter his life by altering his attitudes.
+The greatest discovery of my generation is that a human being may alter his life by altering his attitudes. - William James

 I did my graduate studies at Columbia University and from my first internship as a therapist in the projects in Brooklyn, I realized that practicing psychotherapy was very different from studying philosophy and psychology.
 However, I approached the practice of therapy the same way I had my studies in Philosophy.
 I immersed myself completely in the practice of psychotherapy.
 I wanted to see the most challenging clients and situations to learn how to help people change and grow in the most difficult of circumstances.
 I worked with clients in extreme poverty, suffering from severe abuse and debilitating mental illness.
 This work taught me the incredible power of the human spirit, that there is a part of the mind, of the being of a person, that always seeks to change and grow.
 The difficult part of facilitating change is the detective work necessary to find that part of the Self, and help a person identify it and expand it in their lives.